-Intimate partners were most likely to be the perpetrators of almost all types of violence, followed by parents or other relatives (see figure 2).22

-The only exception was emotional abuse in Ethiopia, which was perpetrated primarily by parents.
+Intimate partners were most likely to be the perpetrators of almost all types of violence, followed by parents or other relatives (see figure 2).
+The only exception was emotional abuse in Ethiopia. which was perpetrated primarily by parents.
 Reports of GBV being perpetrated by other people, such as officials (police, teachers, local leaders) or military personnel, were lower.

-Rape is common outside of the home, and happens when the girl goes to the bush.
-Boys can follow her and ask her for sex.
-If she refuses, boys use force or frighten her that they are going to kill her by sword or knife.
-Male parent, baseline focus group discussion, Ethiopia
+Rape is common outside of the home, and can follow her and ask her for sex.
+If she are going to kill her by sword or knife.